michal-harish/graphstream/README.md

 ### TODOs

 - net.imagini.dxp.graphstream.ingest.CrosswiseToGraph
-- update architecture diagram with 2 more components
 - Zero copy transitions Kafka Input -> State -> Kafka Output (also currently ByteBuffer.array is used but some buffers may be direct)
 - Edges should not be represented as Map[Vid, EdgeProps] but rather Set[Edge] where Edge object would contain the dest Vid to allow for duplicate connections with different properties
 - SyncsToGraph could have a state for short window for per-cookie counters to detected robots